Celebrity House ToursInside Frances Bavier House: Aunt Bee's Real-Life Home in Siler City, NC

 Unique Features of the Home

-• High-quality woodwork in the main areas.
+• Ornate woodwork in the main living areas.

-• Large rooms filled with natural light.
+• Oversized windows that fill rooms with natural light.

-• Smart storage solutions in the walls.
+• Built-in storage solutions throughout the walls and basement.

 The History of 503 West Elk Street

-Built in 1951 by a local doctor
+Built in 1951 for a Local Doctor

 The Evolution of the Property